krohling/bondai/bondai/cli/onboarding_prompt_template.md

 # Next Steps #
 Let's think step by step and come up with the next step that should be taken.
 Be sure to look at the Previous Work that has already been completed and avoid repeating yourself when possible.
 Be sure to look at the "Results" for each step for information you can use.
 Use the agent_tool tool when you have all the information you need and provide the agent_tool with a HIGHLY detailed description of the user's task.
+If the user wants to query data from their database DO NOT ask them for details about their database.
+DO NOT ask about the database schema and DO NOT ask for connection information.
+All of that information has already been captured.